 - Give into the beach life at over a dozen beaches on the Sonoma coast-my favorite being Doran Regional Park and Beach.
 See the full list of Sonoma coast beaches here

 - Outdoorsy couples can go on a hike at Bodega Bay and Gualala for panoramic views and whale-watching!
 I recommend the Bodega Head Trails, Bodega Bay Bird Watch Coastal Access Trail and Pinnacle Gulch trail for spectacular views of the coastline.
 The Gualala bluff trail is another scenic trail with marvelous coastal views.
-You can read my complete guide to Bodega Bay for more details.
+You can read my complete guide to Bodega Bay and my Gualala itinerary more details

 - Explore the coastal towns of Bodega Bay, Jenner, Timber Cove and Gualala for their art galleries and chic, local shops